Capacity Analysis of Linear Operator Channels over Finite Fields: Shannon Capacity vs Subspace Coding Capacity

 \subsection{Degraded Linear Operator Channels}

 \begin{definition} A LOC is \emph{degraded} if $\mutual(X;Y)=\mutual(\lspan{X};\lspan{Y})$ for all $p_X$. \end{definition}

+By definition, it is clear that a degraded LOC has $C = C_{\subs}$.
 Some degraded LOCs have been studied in the literature.
 When $M=N$, the LOC with $H$ uniformly distributed among all full rank $M\times M$ matrices is degraded \cite{silva08c}.
 If $H$ contains uniformly i.i.d. components, it was shown that the corresponding LOC is also degraded\cite{siavoshani11}.
-A random matrix is called \emph{uniformly distributed conditioned on its rank (uniform given rank)} if any two matrices with the same rank are equiprobable.
 LOCs with uniform-given-rank transfer matrices \cite{nobrega11, nobrega11a} are degraded, and uniform-given-rank transfer matrices include the transfer matrices studied in \cite{silva08c,siavoshani11} as special cases.

 In this section, we focus on the general properties of degraded LOCs.
 Since

 where the inequality follows from the log-sum inequality (cf. \cite{yeung08}), a LOC is degraded if and only if